wifi1999/KusiSocial/README.md

       npm install

 3. Database Setup
-Create a MongoDB database and obtain the connection URL.
+## Create a MongoDB database and obtain the connection URL.

-Create a .env file in the backend folder with the following content:
+## Create a .env file in the backend folder with the following content:

-env
-Copy code
+   ``bash
       MONGO_URL=your_mongodb_connection_url

-Starting the Application
+4. Starting the Application
 Start the backend server:

 bash